← All tools

 4. Re-paste with corrections if the parsed count doesn't match what you expected.

 A toggle switches between sample (n−1) and population (n) variance and standard deviation.
-Use sample when your numbers are a subset of a larger group (almost always); use population when you genuinely have every value (rarely).
-The parsed-count statistic tells you how many of your input tokens turned into numbers, so a stray comma or letter is immediately visible.
+Use sample when your numbers are a subset of a larger group; use population when you genuinely have every value.
+The descriptive statistics engine parses negative numbers, decimals, and scientific notation accurately.

 Frequently Asked Questions